How to Grow Wisteria Vines

 Print Friendly and PDF

-Wisteria blooms vigorously in spring, producing clusters of lilac-color flowers on new growth.
+Wisteria blooms vigorously in spring, producing clusters of lilac-hued flowers on new growth.
 In late July, or after flowers have faded, it’s time to prune.
 Learn more about growing and caring for wisteria vines.

 About Wisteria